Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/getting_started.rst

 Pre-Requisites

-In order to get **PrimAITE** installed, you will need to have a python version between 3.8 and 3.11 installed.
-If you don't already have it, this is how to install it:
+In order to get **PrimAITE** installed, you will need Python, venv, and pip.
+If you don't already have them, this is how to install it:

 .. code-block:: bash